-(1) Target name (2) Long-term target to be met by (3) Long-term target level or amount (if relevant) (A1) Sustainability Outcome #1: Net Zero Asset Owners Commitment (NZAOC) - to address climate change and its impact on society and the environment by supporting the outcome of limiting global warming to 1.5 degrees in line with the Paris Agreement.
-We have committed to the Paris Aligned Investment Initiative's NZAOC with the goal of net zero portfolio GHG emissions by 2050, or sooner, drawing on the Net Zero Investment Framework.
+(1) Target name (2) Long-term target to be met by (3) Long-term target level or amount (if relevant) (A1) Sustainability Outcome #1: Paris Aligned Asset Owners (PAAO) Commitment - We signed the PAAO Net Zero Asset Owner Commitment in 2021, committing to address climate change and its impact on society and the environment by supporting the outcome of limiting global warming to 1.5 degrees in line with the Paris Agreement.
+We committed to the goal of having net zero portfolio GHG emissions by 2050, or sooner, drawing on the Net Zero Investment Framework.
+The PAAO was set up as part of the Paris Aligned Investor Initiative.
 Reduction in emissions intensity 2030 50% reduction